linode/docs/docs/networking/dns/dnssec-with-nsd-on-centos-7.md

 Two different signing keys are used, a Zone Signing Key (ZSK) and a second Key Signing Key (KSK).

-A digital signature (DS record) of your KSK is then kept on record with your TLD.
+A Delegation Signer (DS record) of your KSK is then kept on record with your TLD.

 When a DNSSEC aware application does a DNS lookup, it uses the digital